Maingron/yourls-shareto-configurable/README.md

 Contributions are much appreciated!
 Feel welcome to submit issues or pull requests.
 If your PR improves the plugin, either by adding or fixing code, or by adding a new translation, that's great!

+### Support

+If you find this plugin useful, please consider sharing it on social media :)
+Of course, you can also always [donate](https://maingron.com/donate) or contribute to the codebase.

 ## License